 The exterior of the house is clad in dark-stained cedar, standing seamed metal, and reclaimed stone.
 The interior has light- and dark-stained oak paneling.
 Vertical wood-slat screens are used throughout to reflect the natural setting, as well as to ensure privacy and protection from the elements.

 THE PLAN 2020 Award (House finalist)

 Guido Garfunkel, 3D visualization

-Anthony Chan, Evan Cerilli, Marco Baldassari, Kiril Bejoulev, Georgine Botha, Emma Zhu, Isabel Branas, Elizabeth Whittington
+Anthony Chan, Evan Cerilli, Marco Baldassari, Kiril Bejoulev, Georgine Botha, Alejandro Finol, Emma Zhu, Isabel Branas, Elizabeth Whittington

 Lexi Zavad Interiors